What is WiFi? A Simple Explanation for Beginners

 Does WiFi cost extra?

-No. WiFi is included with your home internet.
+No. WiFi is included with your home internet plan.
 You are already paying for it through your monthly internet bill.
+There is no extra charge for using WiFi on multiple devices — your phone, tablet, and laptop can all use it at no additional cost.

 How far does WiFi reach?

 In a typical home, WiFi works well within about 30 metres (100 feet) of the router.
-Thick walls can reduce this range.
+Thick walls, floors, and large appliances can reduce this range.
+If you have a large home or WiFi does not reach certain rooms, a WiFi extender can help.
+You can also check internet options by state or region to find better plans in your area.

 Can I take my WiFi with me when I leave the house?

-No, WiFi only works at home near your router.
-When you leave, your phone switches to mobile data (which comes from your phone plan).
-You can also connect to WiFi at other places like libraries or coffee shops.
+No, home WiFi only works near your router.
+When you go out, your phone switches to mobile data (from your phone plan).
+You can also connect to free WiFi at libraries, cafes, and other public places.
+If you need internet on the go regularly, ask your phone provider about your mobile data allowance or consider a mobile hotspot device.

 Was this guide helpful?